 The gubernatorial elections are getting closer, and that means there is a chance for change to come in New Hampshire.
-Some of the main topics of discussions are where do political candidates stand on addiction, the opioid epidemic and what are their plans of action when it comes to addiction treatment.
+Some of the main topics of discussions are where do political candidates stand on addiction, and the opioid epidemic and what are their plans of action when it comes to addiction treatment.
 In New Hampshire, the state has been hit particularly hard by the opioid epidemic, despite the best efforts made.
 How can New Hampshire move forward as a state and what are the different approaches of each gubernatorial candidate towards the opioid epidemic.

 Molly Kelly served as New Hampshire’s Senator for 10 years, during 2006 – 2016.
 She has a long-standing background with the state of New Hampshire, and has been on the side of addiction treatment for some time now.
 Kelly authored the bill for the ban of synthetic cannabinoids being sold in New Hampshire, and the law was passed through the Senate.